nmeri17/suphle-docs/src/docs/v1/events/index.md

 ## Setting an event manager

 Event managers act as platform for all signal emission and reception pertaining to the module containing them.
-Modules aiming to perform either functionality are required to supply a sub-class of `Suphle\Events\EventManager`.
+Modules aiming to perform either functionality are required to [supply a sub-class](/docs/v1/container#Binding-regular-interfaces) of `Suphle\Events\EventManager` as the binding for the parent interface, `Suphle\Contracts\Events`.

 ```php